gdlc/STAT_COMP/INCLASS/INCLASS_5.md

 ```

  - Store in a variable named `Q1.1` the determinant of A.
- - Store in a variable named `Q1.2` the inverse of A.
+ - Store in a variable named `Q1.2` the determinant of the inverse of A.